tralpha/spotify-project/docs/conclusion.md

 ![fig1](images/pca.png)

 ### Separating a Validation Set and Tuning Hyperparameters
+With more time we could split our data into a 60-20-20% train-validation-test split and really dig into discovering the best hyperparameters.
+We could get further intuition for AbaBoost and ground our parameter decisions by visualizing how test performance varies by number of estimators and depth of tree.

+### More Models
+We would love to try more models and possibly even experiment with stacking them.
+It was an ensemble method that won the famous Netflix Competition, and stacking has proven itself time and again since for some of the most difficult classification tasks.
+Perhaps we could find the faults with AdaBoost for this task and discover other models that compliment its weaknesses.
+It will be particularly instructive to see how neural networks could handle the MPD.

 ### Taking advantage of the Million Song Dataset
 The MSD holds song specific feature information that would be useful for a model to be able to further recognize similarities between songs and recommend songs to a user that exhibit the qualities that user indicates they like by the name and description of their playlist, as well as the songs they already added.